-Second, our structural model presents some interesting features.
-It uses a Bayesian stochastic search variable selection prior (SSVS, George and McCulloch, 1993) to test for the existence of group-specific convergence dynamics.
-The groups comprise the European Union (EU), the OECD, and the countries that ratified Annex I of the Kyoto Protocol.
-The model is robust to cross-sectional heteroscedasticity-it is based on a scale mixture of multivariate normals, where the hyperparameter governing the distribution of the individual-specific variances is estimated endogenously.
+variances is estimated endogenously.
 Furthermore, it formulates a flexible Cholesky-prior to instrument potentially endogenous regressors.
-This prior was proposed by Lopes and Polson (2014) in the framework of normal distributions, and, to the best of our knowledge, this is the first time this prior is applied in the context of scale mixtures of multivariate normals.
+This prior was proposed by Lopes and Polson (2014) in the framework of normal distributions, and, to the best of our knowledge, our study is the first to apply it in the context of scale mixtures of multivariate normals.8

 Our results point to the existence of country-specific conditional convergence in all four emission inventories.
-The speed of convergence implies a half-life of 2.7-3.1 years for production inventories and 3.6-4.7 years for $CO_2$ consumption.
-Convergence towards global steady states, though conditioned on the political and economic structures, is much slower, implying a half-life of 15 and 26 years for emissions production and, respectively, consumption per capita and 44-45 years for emission intensities.
-Moreover, we do not find
+The speed of convergence implies a half-life of 2.7-3.1 years for production inventories and 3.6-4.7 years for CO2 consumption.
+Convergence towards global steady states, though conditioned on political and economic structures, is much slower, implying a half-life of 15 and 26 years for emissions from production and consumption per capita, respectively, and 44-45 years for emission intensities.
+Moreover, we do not find support for the existence of group-specific convergence dynamics for countries belonging to the OECD, the EU, or the Annex B to the Kyoto Protocol.
+These findings evince the ineffectiveness of environmental policies implemented in developed economies and pose doubts on the feasibility of an effective global action against climate change.